Ken’s book of short stories, The Gods of Angkor Wat is loaded with tough-knuckled fiction.

 ~ Nancy Cavers Dougherty, poet, has released two books in 2008: Tape Recorder On, and Silk which she co-authored with Jampa Dorje.

-- Jean Hegland, acclaimed author of Into the Forest and Windfalls.
+– Jean Hegland, acclaimed author of Into the Forest, Windfalls, and Still Time.

-Order Barstow And Other Poems today with a check or money order for $17.00 per book to:
+Order Barstow And Other Poems today with a check or money order for $17.00 (includes shipping & handling) per book to:

 Ken’s first book of poetry, Trench Dining, was published in 2003 by Running Wolf Press.
 The collection is representative of Ken’s work from 1990 to 1998, and depicts a broad range of life “in the trenches,” from Vietnam war scenes to ex-wives and other colorful characters and gripping situations.

 San Francisco author Catherine Brady states, “Rodgers is not afraid to depict what is brutal in people or of making the reader consider it in light of what is good and hopeful in them as well.”
-Brady’s recent works include two collections of short stories, Curled in the Bed of Love, winner of the 2002 Flannery O’Connor Award for Short Fiction, and The End of the Class War.
+Brady’s works include these collections of short stories: Curled in the Bed of Love, winner of the 2002 Flannery O’Connor Award for Short Fiction, and The End of the Class War.

-For each copy, mail a check or money order for $12.00 to:
+For each copy, mail a check or money order for $20.00 (includes shipping & handling) to:

 Please include your telephone number and mailing address.
 Allow four weeks for delivery.
 Thank you for your order.

-Contact us to learn how to invigorate your creative writing.
+Contact Ken here to learn how to invigorate your creative writing.

 Contact Ken Rodgers for permission to use his work.